Compressive Sensing Using Iterative Hard Thresholding with Low Precision Data Representation: Theory and Applications: Introduction

-\paragraph{Problem Formulation.} Compressive sensing (CS)~\cite{donoho2006cs, candes2006cs, candes2006cs2} is a technique in sparse signal reconstruction that offers a range of efficient algorithms acquiring high dimensional signals from inaccurate and incomplete samples with an underlying sparse structure.
-Many real-life problems, e.g, medical imaging, interferometry, and genomic data analysis, can benefit from these techniques.
+Compressive sensing~\cite{donoho2006cs, candes2006cs, candes2006cs2} is a technique in sparse signal reconstruction that offers a range of efficient algorithms acquiring high dimensional signals from inaccurate and incomplete samples with an underlying sparse structure.
+Many real-world applications including medical imaging, interferometry, and genomic data analysis benefit from these techniques.